Getting started with books

 Getting Started using the Library

-The best place to start searching for resources for your course is your online reading list and LibrarySearch.
+The best place to start searching for resources for your course is your reading list and LibrarySearch.

 Links to digital resources are available from here so may require your Kent Login to access them.

 We have a large collection of engineering and digital design books in the library as well as in related topics in arts, computing, mathematics, physics and bioengineering.